 Maybe fortunately for the human race, I’m past all that childbearing nonsense.
 But I’m happy that Crystal is pregnant, since she’s happy about it, and I am looking forward to being a grandma.
 I want to be called “Granny,” I think – if it’s good enough for Queen Elizabeth, it’s just fine for me.
 I’m thinking about what I can do to be a positive part of this particular baby’s life, and one of the things I’m doing is writing it (we don’t know the sex yet) via an email I’ve set up for this purpose.
 I plan to send emails to the baby throughout his/her life, with text message pictures like the one above, or photos, or whatever.
 I hope to do this throughout her/his life, and then when 18 rolls around, give her/him the email account address and sign in information.
 Google, you’d best keep Gmail around for a while.

 This has caused me to think about the different ways we can consider audience – I’ve had to think about this almostperson in a number of ways: she’s/he’s a new person, who hasn’t finished cooking yet; she’s/he’s a grown adult at the time she reads the emails…I’m making a lot of assumptions about my audience, too – will Crystal want to read the emails?
 They will be about her, to a certain extent, as I want to write about time I spent with her when she was young.
 How much attention should I pay to her as a possible audience?
-But the assumptions I’m making about my audience are focused largely on the real audience: the one in that picture up there.
+But the assumptions I’m making about my audience are focused largely on the real audience: the baby.
 What kind of relationship will we have when I turn over access to the email account?
 What will they be interested in?
 Will they care about all these little bits and pieces I’m putting together for them?